-- (2) Where any fine in lieu of confiscation of goods is imposed under sub-section (1), the owner of such goods or the person referred to in sub-section (1), shall, in addition, be liable to any duty and charges payable in respect of such goods. - (3) Where the fine imposed under sub-section (1) is not paid within a period of one hundred and twenty days from the date of option given thereunder, such option shall become void, unless an appeal against such order is pending." - 8.2.
+- (2) Where any fine in lieu of confiscation of goods is imposed under sub-section (1), the owner of such goods or the person referred to in subsection (1), shall, in addition, be liable to any duty and charges payable in respect of such goods. - (3) Where the fine imposed under sub-section (1) is not paid within a period of one hundred and twenty days from the date of option given thereunder, such option shall become void, unless an appeal against such order is pending."

+- 8.2.
 It is undisputed that as per the Foreign Trade Policy applicable during the period, gold was not freely importable and it could be imported only by the banks authorized by the RBI or by others authorized by DGFT and to some extent by passengers.
-Therefore, gold which is a restricted item for import but which was imported without fulfilling the conditions for import becomes a prohibited goods in terms of Section 2(33) and hence it liable for confiscation under Section 111(d) of the Customs Act.
-It is evident that Section (l) and (m) are also applicable in this case as the gold was found wrapped in adhesive tape and recovered from the front pocket of the shirt worn by him and it was not included in the declaration.
-Therefore, the gold was also liable for confiscation under these Sections.

-- The Hon'ble High Court Of Madras, in the case of Commissioner Of 9.
-Customs (Air), Chennai-I vs. P. Sinnasamy reported in 2016 (344) E.L.T.
-1154 (Mad.), relying on the judgment of the Apex Court in the case of Om Prakash Bhatia v.
-Commissioner of Customs, Delhi reported in 2003 (155) E.L.T.
-423 (S.C.), has held that " if there is any prohibition of import or export of goods under the Act or any other law for the time being in force, it would be considered to be prohibited goods; and (b) this would not include any such goods in respect of which the conditions, subject to which the goods are imported or exported, have been complied with.
+Therefore, gold which is a restricted item for import but which was imported without fulfilling the conditions for import becomes a prohibited goods in terms of Section 2(33) and hence it liable for confiscation under Section 111(d) of the Customs Act, 1962. - The Hon'ble High Court of Madras, in the case of Commissioner Of 9.
+Customs (Air), Chennai-I V/s P. Sinnasamy reported in 2016 (344) E.L.T.
+1154 (Mad.), relying on the judgment of the Apex Court in the case of Om Prakash Bhatia vs. Commissioner of Customs, Delhi reported in 2003 (155) E.L.T.
+423 (S.C.), has held that "if there is any prohibition of import or export of goods under the Act or any other law for the time being in force, it would be considered to be prohibited goods; and (b) this would not include any such goods in respect of which the conditions, subject to which the goods are imported or exported, have been complied with.
 This would mean that if the conditions prescribed for import or export of goods are not complied with, it would be considered to be prohibited goods.
 Hence, prohibition of importation or exportation could be subject to certain prescribed conditions to be fulfilled before or after clearance of goods.
 If conditions are not fulfilled, it may amount to prohibited goods."
-It is thus clear that gold, may not be one of the enumerated goods, as prohibited goods, still, if the conditions for such import are not complied with, then import of gold, would squarely fall under the definition, "prohibited goods". - "Smuggling in relation to any goods is forbidden and totally prohibited.
+It is thus clear that gold, may not be one of the enumerated goods, as prohibited goods, still, if the conditions for such import are not complied with, then import of gold, would squarely fall under the definition, "prohibited goods". - 10.
+Further, in para 47 of the said case the Hon'ble High Court has observed "Smuggling in relation to any goods is forbidden and totally prohibited.
 Failure to check the goods on the arrival at the customs station and payment of duty at the rate prescribed, would fall under the second limb of section 112(a) of the Act, which states omission to do any act, which act or omission, would render such goods liable for confiscation......".
-Thus, failure to declare the goods and failure to comply with the prescribed conditions has made the impugned gold "prohibited" and therefore liable for confiscation and the applicant thus liable for penalty.
+Thus, failure to declare the goods and failure to comply with the prescribed conditions has made the impugned gold "prohibited" and therefore liable for confiscation and the Applicant thus liable for penalty.